dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 Use this tool without having the bus installed.
 Show topology mesh ratings, and how they are missing some connections.

 Summarize multiple instances of company to view the overall systems connectivity graph.
 Shows how many times a given system connects to another one, and how much is being paid for that integration.

+This tool would be made publicly available for anyone to use, and if they want more help they can jump off from there using their data as a baseline.

 ## OpenIT
 IT services provide a stable baseline to enable a marketplace of services.
 Stop bundling the whole IT projects along